Skip to main content

 The analysis of databases like the FDA Adverse Event Reporting System (FAERS) is grounded in quantitative signal detection.
 Researchers calculate metrics such as the Reporting Odds Ratio (ROR), which is a measure of disproportionality.

 An ROR greater than 1.0 for a given drug-event pair suggests that the event is reported more frequently for that drug than for others in the database, signaling a potential association that requires deeper analysis.
-For instance, a study analyzing FAERS data on (HRT) identified specific signals for psychiatric adverse events (pAEs), as detailed in the table below.
+For instance, a study analyzing FAERS data on hormone replacement therapy (HRT) identified specific signals for psychiatric adverse events (pAEs), as detailed in the table below.

 Real-world data allows for a granular risk stratification that is essential for personalizing hormonal therapies safely and effectively.